-By now we were in production, of course, and it was at this time that we introduced an innovation which in retrospect seems ludicrously obvious - the splitting up of Systran into a Test version and a version.
-During the development phase it Production didn't particularly matter that we were all tinkering away on the same system, so that Tinkerer A's work on one program might cause a puzzling deterioration in Tinkerer B's work somewhere downstream.
+By now we were in production, of course, and it was at this time that we introduced an innovation which in retrospect seems ludicrously obvious - the splitting up of Systran into a Test version and a Production version.
+During the development phase it didn't particularly matter that we were all tinkering away on the same system, so that Tinkerer A's work on one program might cause a puzzling deterioration in Tinkerer B's work somewhere downstream.
 A couple of excited phone calls, and all was sweetness and light again.
 This ad hoc approach became quite impossible, however, once we were trying to interest translators, with their own special reservations and sensitivities, in using MT.
-(The question of introducing MT to translators would be enough to fill a whole additional paper as long as this one!)
 We certainly could not expect them to post-edit output from a system which one week would translate 'il va de soi' beautifully as 'It goes without saying,' and the following week would produce 'He is going from itself' because one of us had been trying out a bright idea on the Idiom Replace routine.